 Due to the Coronavirus pandemic first starting in China, the export of iron ore declined.
 Moreover the international iron-ore prices decreased by 6% in Feb 2020 in comparison to the previous month due to the pandemic.

 Between April 2000 and March 2020 the FDIs to the metallurgical industries was $13,401.78 million.
 At the same time, FDIs in gold and diamond mining and coal production was $2,731.07 million.
 Also, production of aluminium was 3.65 MT in FY20.
 And aluminium exports touched $18.24 million in FY20.
 India’s iron and steel exports reached $7.6 billion as of Jan 2020.

 According to Indian Brand Equity Foundation (IBEF), the Indian Government introduced the Mineral Laws (Amendment) Bill, 2020 to promote ease of doing business.
 The bill was introduced on March 2, 2020.
 This bill will help remove restrictions in coal mining and selling business and can even use the coal for their own consumption.

 Moreover, under this bill, the Government has combined the two licenses required for mining, i.e. Prospecting and Mining Licenses.
 There will be only one license which shall be used for prospecting and mining activities.

 The Central Government also introduced a string of infrastructure projects of social and economic nature under the National Infrastructure Pipeline in 2019 so that the Government can invest Rs.
 100 lakh crores ($1.43 trillion) over the next five years.

-National Mineral Policy 2019 launched for transparency, better regulation and enforcement, balanced social and economic growth into the sector.
+Also, the National Mineral Policy was announced in 2019 to create transparency, ensure better regulation and enforcement and to also ensure overall socio-economic growth of the sector.